 The days do fill up but if you register online, you will know immediately which day you are scheduled for.
-If you send in the reply card, be sure to include a second and third choice of dates, in case your first choice fills up.
-The sooner you sign up, the more likely you are to get your first choice.

 After you register, you will receive a confirmation packet within a few weeks.
 This includes details about your SOAR date, a campus map, payment policies, and other important information.
 Please read it carefully so you don't miss any information.